CYZ-A Horizontal Self-Priming Oil Pump

 5. During the installation of the self-priming pump, ensure the static grounding resistance of the pump and pipeline meets the required specifications.

-6. Carefully check the pump casing and pipeline for any debris such as stones or iron filings during installation.
+6. Carefully check the pump casing and pipeline for any debris, such as stones or iron filings, during installation.

 7. Correct the installation gap and coaxial alignment of the pump coupling and motor coupling.
 The allowable deviation in misalignment is 0.1 mm.
 Adjust the height difference between the pump shaft and the motor shaft by adding copper or iron shims under the base.